The Society Volunteer Team

-Chris Hennes (email@example.com) is an aerospace engineer, working as a consultant in the fields of helicopter and wind turbine noise, and subsonic fluid dynamics.
-His specialty is software development and support.
-When not consulting he spends much of his free time in the kitchen, and is especially interested in culinary Modernism and charcuterie.
+Chris Hennes (firstname.lastname@example.org) teaches adult computer classes at the Norman, OK public library.
+When not working he spends much of his free time in the kitchen, and is especially interested in culinary Modernism and charcuterie.
 Director of Operations.

 Pamela Reiss (" Pam R") resides in Winnipeg, MB where she grew up in her parents' company, learning all she could about kosher catering.
 After attending the University of Minnesota, Pam returned home to work in the family business, Desserts Plus.
 She quickly combined her interest in devising recipes with her love of writing to create Soup - A Kosher Collection -- her first kosher cookbook.
 Pam continues to work with the family - catering, creating new recipes, and stocking her specialty kosher food store which supplies kosher ingredients to customers in Manitoba, Saskatchewan and Alberta.
 Pam has been published in the Jerusalem Post, Los Angeles Jewish Journal, Canadian Living Magazine and other publications.
 She is slowly (very slowly) working on a new cookbook.
 Manager, eG Forums.